risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

 basics
-  each request to communicate with api server, wether from a user or a pod (via service account) needs to go through steps including
+  each request to communicate with api server, wether from a human user or a pod (via service account) needs to go through steps including

   - authentication (who)